Sales taxes in the United States: Minnesota

 Minnesota currently has a 6.875% statewide sales tax.
-The statewide portion consists of two parts: a 6.5% sales tax with receipts going to the state General Fund, and a 0.375% tax going to arts and environmental projects.
-The 0.375% tax was passed by a statewide referendum on Nov.
+The statewide portion consists of two parts: a 6.5% sales tax, with receipts going to the state General Fund, and a 0.375% tax, with receipts going to arts and environmental projects.
+A statewide referendum passed the 0.375% tax on Nov.
 4, 2008, and went into effect on July 1, 2009.
 Generally, food (not including prepared food, some beverages such as pop, and other items such as candy), prescription drugs & clothing are exempt from the sales tax.

 Local units of government may, with legislative approval, impose additional general sales taxes.
 As of July 1, 2008, an additional 0.25% Transit Improvement tax was phased in across five counties in the Minneapolis-St. Paul metropolitan area for transit development.
 These counties are Hennepin, Ramsey, Anoka, Dakota, and Washington.
 A 0.15% sales tax is imposed in Hennepin County to finance the Minnesota Twins' new Target Field.
 Several cities impose their own citywide sales tax: Minneapolis, Saint Paul, Rochester (all 0.5%), and Duluth (1%).
 These additional taxes increase the total general sales tax rates to 7.875% in Duluth, 7.775% in Minneapolis, 7.625% in Saint Paul, and 7.375% in Rochester.

-Mankato has a 0.5% sales tax since 1991.
+Mankato has had a 0.5% sales tax since 1991.
 Motorized vehicles are exempt from this tax.
-Effective April 1, 2016 Blue Earth County began imposing a 0.5% sales tax for transportation needs throughout the county.
+Effective April 1, 2016, Blue Earth County began imposing a 0.5% sales tax for transportation needs throughout the county.

-Starting on October 1, 2019, the following cities will be imposing a city sales tax: Elk River 0.5%, Excelsior 0.5%, Rogers 0.25%.
-Starting on January 1, 2020 West Saint Paul will impose a 0.5% sales tax.
+The following cities imposed a city sales tax starting on October 1, 2019: Elk River 0.5%, Excelsior 0.5%, Rogers 0.25%.
+Starting on January 1, 2020, West Saint Paul will impose a 0.5% sales tax.

 In addition to general sales taxes, local units of government can, again with legislative approval, impose sales taxes on certain items.
-Current local option taxes include a "lodging" tax in Duluth (3%), Minneapolis (3%), and Rochester (4%), as well as served "food and beverage" tax in Duluth (2.25%).
+Current local option taxes include a "lodging" tax in Duluth (3%), Minneapolis (3%), and Rochester (4%), as well as a "food and beverage" tax in Duluth (2.25%).

-Alcohol is taxed at an additional 2.5% gross receipts tax rate above the statewide 6.875% sales tax rate, for a total rate of 9.375%, not including any applicable local taxes.
+Alcohol is taxed at an additional 2.5% gross receipts tax on top of the statewide 6.875% sales tax, for a total rate of 9.375%, not including any applicable local taxes.
 This totals 10.375% in Duluth, 10.275% in Minneapolis, 10.125% in Saint Paul, and 9.875% in Rochester.

 Mississippi

 Mississippi has a 7% state sales tax.
 Cities and towns may implement an additional tourism tax on restaurant and hotel sales.
 The city of Tupelo has a 0.25% tax in addition to other taxes; the city of Jackson has an additional 1% tax on certain retail sales.
-Restaurant and fast food tax is 9%, like the city of Hattiesburg, for example.
+Restaurant and fast-food tax is 9%, as in the city of Hattiesburg, for example.
 The statewide grocery sales tax is 5%, 2% lower than the general sales tax.